BesnikShala/Recipiy-MS3-Project/README.md

     * This feature is only available to the user who created the recipe, there is an option for the user to delete the recipe.

+* Search Recipe

+    * A search bar on the home page which allows users to search recipes based on keywords within the title or description.
+I have also made ingredients a part of the keywords too if users want to search by ingredient.

 ## Features Left to Implement